 Vegetation Management Frequently Asked Questions

-South Central Power Company trims/cuts trees to ensure safe and reliable electric service as well as ensure public safety and property.
+South Central Power Company trims/cuts trees to ensure safe and reliable electric service as well as to ensure public and lineworker safety.

 You should NEVER get near electric lines or use any kind of equipment close to a line.
-If tree branches have grown into lines in an alley, street or backyard utility easement, you should contact South Central Power so they can schedule a tree trimming crew to correct the problem.
+If tree branches have grown near power lines, you should contact South Central Power so they can schedule a tree trimming or line crew to correct the problem.

 Residents can help South Central Power minimize tree-related outages and ensure the beauty of their landscapes through thoughtful planting of new trees.
-Trees planted along the property’s border should either be low growing shrubs or tall and narrow trees, planted at least as far away from the lines as the trees’ natural spread.
+Trees should be planted at least as far away from the lines as the trees’ natural spread.
 Spreading trees, such as elms, oaks and maples, are common outage-causing culprits and should be planted at least 50 feet away from power lines.

 Before planting trees on your property, the location of utility lines should be considered.
 Are lines overhead or underground?
 Never dig near underground utility lines.
 Future access to these underground lines should be considered when planting.

-If overhead electric lines service your home, never get too close to the lines, and don’t take tools or other objects near the lines.
+If overhead electric lines service your home, never get too close to the lines and don’t take tools or other objects near the lines.
 If you have underground electric service, never dig until you know where the lines are buried.
-To have underground lines located and marked at no charge, call 1-800-362-2764.
+To have underground lines located and marked at no charge, call 800-362-2764.
 If you have questions or concerns about where to plant, contact us at 800-282-5064.